Academic Calendar 2024-2025

 EPID 829 Foundations of Global Health

 Students will be exposed to various global health concepts and be trained to work through potential solutions in a public health context.
 The course will be taught through formal lecture, seminar and small group learning, and online modules.
 Topics may include health, public health, and development; Indigenous health; health systems and policies; Canada’s role in global health and social justice; and special populations.
 3.0 credit units.
-Not offered 2024-25.
+Fall.

 EPID 831 Chronic Disease Epidemiology